tridactyl/tridactyl/src/static/clippy/2-normal_mode.md

 ## Useful normal mode keybinds

 -   `b` brings up a list of your current tabs.
 Press `Tab`/`Shift-Tab` to cycle through them and enter to select.
-You can also type to filter down the tabs based on their titles and URLs
+You can also type to filter down the tabs based on their titles, URLs or status (pinned, audible, muted, or discarded)
 -   Opening web pages:
     -   `w` opens URLs in new windows
     -   `o` in the current tab